 1690 - Joannes Cramer, Vermeer's son-in-law, tries in vain to obtain (on dubious grounds) money from the Orphan Chamber of Gouda.

 1696 - On May 16, 134 paintings from unnamed sources are auctioned at the Oude Heeren Logement (Old Men's Lodging House) in Amsterdam, perhaps in the building's courtyard where auctions were usually held.
 Included are twenty-one paintings by Vermeers that brought a total of 1,503 guilders and 10 stuivers, then a substantial sum, enough to buy a comfortable house.
 The auction lists more than ninety other paintings, some of which fetched higher prices than Vermeer's works, although we do not know whether all the paintings in the catalog came from Dissius.
 Included were three church interiors by Emanuel de Witte).
-In the seventeenth century, Vermmer's work is appreciated by a relatively small circle of connoisseurs.
+In the seventeenth century, Vermeer's work is appreciated by a relatively small circle of connoisseurs.
 The Dissius auction represents one of the few contemporary events that provides insight into the ownership and valuation of Vermeer's paintings shortly after his death in 1675.

 1699 - Vermeer's Allegory of Faith is sold for 400 florins.